Skip to content

 ETL-ready NDJSON

-HL7 FHIR R4 Bulk Data Access ($export) — async job queue, NDJSON output per resource type, SMART Backend Services auth (JWT/RS384).
+HL7 FHIR R4 Bulk Data Access ($export) — async job queue, NDJSON output per supported resource type, SMART Backend Services auth (JWT/RS384).
 Directly loadable by Spark, Pandas, DuckDB, and BigQuery.
-All 5 USCDI v3 Provider resources available as bulk NDJSON with a 14-tuple provenance tag per resource.
+A nullable provenance tag is returned only when the resource exposes those fields.

 Explore →